Amplified response of cavity-coupled quantum-critical systems

 A key result of our work is that the critical cavity-spin coupling for the SRPT vanishes at the TFIM QCP.
-Consider a fixed $J$, as $h \to h_{\text{TFIM}}^+$, $g_c$ vanishes (as seen from Methods, Eq.~\ref{eq:gc}).
+Consider a fixed $J$, as $h \to h_{\text{TFIM}}^+$, $g_c$ vanishes (as seen from {computations in the large-$S$ limit in} Methods, Eq.~\ref{eq:gc}).
 For a fixed $J$ and $\omega_0$, superradiant states are present in the entire region bounded from below by the curve $ g = g_c(h/J) \Theta\qty((h/J) - (h/J)_{\text{TFIM}})$ on the $(h, g)$ plane.
-In Fig.~\ref{fig:ising0}(a) we identify this region by plotting $\langle a \rangle$ for the one-dimensional cavity-TFIM.
-As the phase boundary is approached from the $g > g_c$ side, $\langle a \rangle$ vanishes continuously as $g$, $g^2$, and $\sqrt{g - g_c}$ for $h < h_{\text{TFIM}}$, $h = h_{\text{TFIM}}$, and $h > h_{\text{TFIM}}$, respectively, as depicted in Fig.~\ref{fig:ising0}(b) and described in detail in the Supplementary Information (SI).
+In Fig.~\ref{fig:ising0}{\bf a} we identify this region by plotting $\langle a \rangle$ for the one-dimensional cavity-TFIM.
+As the phase boundary is approached from the $g > g_c$ side, $\langle a \rangle$ vanishes continuously as $g$, $g^2$, and $\sqrt{g - g_c}$ for $h < h_{\text{TFIM}}$, $h = h_{\text{TFIM}}$, and $h > h_{\text{TFIM}}$, respectively, as depicted in Fig.~\ref{fig:ising0}{\bf b} and described in detail in {Supplementary Note 1}.
 This variation in the scaling of $\langle a \rangle$ indicates the presence of distinct scaling regimes in the superradiant phase that reflect the phase diagram of the underlying matter sector.

-We have performed DMRG simulations for a spin-$\half$ chain to show that our large-$S$ result is robust even for $d=1$ (see the SI).
-Figs.~\ref{fig:ising0}(c,d) show a line of continuous quantum phase transitions between the Ising-paramagnetic normal phase and a superradiant phase on the $h > h_{\text{TFIM}}$ side of the phase diagram.
+An important question is what happens in the extreme quantum limit.
+To address this issue, we have performed DMRG simulations for spin-$\half$ {(i.e. $S = \half$)} TFIM coupled to a cavity mode (see {Supplementary Note 2} for details).
+Figs.~\ref{fig:ising0}{\bf c},{\bf d} show a line of continuous quantum phase transitions between the Ising-paramagnetic normal phase and a superradiant phase on the $h > h_{\text{TFIM}}$ side of the phase diagram.
 The numerically obtained phase boundary is such that $g_c \propto (h - h_{\text{TFIM}})^\zeta$ with $\zeta = 0.65 \approx 2/3$.
 Not surprisingly, the scaling exponents obtained by DMRG simulations deviate from the large-$S$ result.
-Importantly, though, the phase diagram in the full quantum mechanical treatment of the problem is qualitatively unchanged.
+Importantly, though, our result shows that the phase diagram is robust when the quantum fluctuations are fully accounted for.